 Determining, “What is Wrong With My Tree?”

 As soon as you notice any abnormality in your tree’s appearance, you must begin a careful analysis to gain an understanding of the problem.
 By examining the specific symptoms of damage and understanding, “What is wrong with my tree?”, you can make a reasonable diagnosis of the problem and select the proper treatment.
-If you are uncertain about the disease, or do not know how to treat it, contact your local CSFS District office to conduct a homesite assessment of the trees on your property.
+If you are uncertain about the disease, or do not know how to treat it, contact your local CSFS Field Office to conduct a homesite assessment of the trees on your property.

 Colorado’s Common Insects and Diseases